Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 Target Sheet specifies where the new copy will be made: FIRST sheet in workbook; LAST sheet in workbook; or browse to the sheet you'd like the copies placed BEFORE or AFTER.

-Action For Duplicate Sheet Names: Specification for how to handle duplicate named sheets.
-A duplicate exists if the Original Sheet already exists in the target file.
+Action For Duplicate Sheet Names: Specification for how to handle duplicate sheet names.
+A duplicate exists if the Original Sheet already exists in the output workbook.
 If a duplicate exists you can:

 A) Copy sheet but have Excel give the new sheet a slightly different name